AdamSobieski/Nifty/OVERVIEW.md

 ## Extensibility

 The architecture of the Nifty project will provide developers with means of conveniently exploring new theories and rapidly prototyping adaptive instructional systems.
-Nifty will utilize the [Managed Extensibility Framework](https://en.wikipedia.org/wiki/Managed_Extensibility_Framework) to enable the development of interoperable components, addons and plugins.
+Nifty will utilize the Managed Extensibility Framework ([System.Composition](https://www.nuget.org/packages/System.Composition/)) to enable the development of interoperable components, addons, plugins, and extensions.

 ## Knowledge Representation and Reasoning